oliverservin/hey-world/drafts/landing-prompt.md

 That was the last point.
 Now I could use my prompt to ask the language model to generate my landing page copy with all the input for my product.

-Here’s the final landing page copy I ended up with (after some manual tweaks):
+Here’s the final landing page copy I ended up with (after some manual tweaks).
+Note: Since I didn’t have any testimonials or social proof yet, I focused on the product’s benefits and a clear call to action.

 ---